 Open Educational Resources (OER) are teaching, learning, and research resources that reside in the public domain or have been released under an intellectual property license that permits their free use and re-purposing by others.

 They include full courses, course materials, modules, textbooks, streaming videos, tests, software, and any other tools, materials, or techniques used to support access to knowledge." - Hewlett Foundation

 Through a partnership with the Open Textbook Library, the University Libraries at Virginia Tech are pleased to offer the opportunity for VT faculty to attend an Open Textbook Adoption Workshop and receive $200 for a written review of an open textbook.
-The 1.5 hour workshop is next offered in SPRING 2017 (exact date TBD).
-Contact Anita Walz to express interest.
+The 1.5 hour workshop will be offered in Fall 2017.
+Contact Anita Walz with questions.
 The workshop covers:

 - Open - what it is and what it isn't

 - Open educational resources and open textbooks as a solution to student affordability issues

 - OER as a tool for learning resource customization and pedagogical innovation